Celeste De Luna

 Biography:

-Celeste De Luna’s work celebrates nature, mystery, and the unknown, and upholds the power of stories as a vital way to understand both self and world.
+Celeste De Luna’s work celebrates a connection to nature, mystery, and cultural roots and upholds the power of stories as a vital way to understand both self and world.
 De Luna is a Tejana artist from South Texas and an assistant professor at Northwest Vista College in San Antonio.
 Her mixed media printmaking-centered on large-scale woodcut prints and fabric installations-has been collected by institutions such as the Alamo Colleges District, Blanton Museum of Art, and the City of San Antonio.
 De Luna’s work has also been exhibited in international exhibitions in Vancouver, Michoacan, Puerto Rico and Queretaro.
 She has received residencies, fellowships, and grants from organizations including the Vermont Studio Center, Artplace America, and the Santa Fe Art Institute.
 Rooted in the unique cultural landscape of the Texas-Mexican frontera, De Luna’s practice explores themes of migration, ecology, and women’s stories—fusing personal narrative with collective memory.
-Recently, her work was featured in the anthology ¡Somos Tejanas!, (2025, edited by Norma E. Cantu and Jody A. Marin) which explores Tejana identity through contemporary art, essays, and personal narratives.
+Recently, her work was featured in the anthology ¡Somos Tejanas!, (2025, edited by Norma E. Cantu and Jody A. Marin) which explores Tejana identity through contemporary art, essays, and personal narratives and CUNY‑IIE’s Teaching at the Intersection of Immigration and Education guide, a national resource for higher education faculty supporting immigrant and mixed‑status students.

 EDUCATION: